SOMERSET BOWLS LEAGUE – RULES (11/18)

 - c) A player, who is also a member of a Club which is not affiliated to the SBA and who has entered either National Championships, National Competitions or County Competitions from that Club shall not be entitled to play in the Somerset Bowls League.

-- d) When a team has three games or fewer left to play in a season, it cannot field a player if he has already played more often for any one higher team in the club.
+- d) When a team has three games or fewer left to play in a season, it can field up to two players who have already played more often for any one higher team in the club so long as they have played at least once for the lower team.
+These players shall not play skip nor shall they play on the same rink.
 Players are excluded from this rule if they have played less than four games (or part thereof) for all the teams in the club during the season.
 For the purpose of this rule, a higher team is the team with the earlier letter, even where the team is in the same division.
 Contravention of this rule will lead to a penalty being applied according to rule 9(c).

 - e) If a Clubs A team is not playing and any of its lower teams are then, of the players that played in the last A Team game, only those who have played more often for a lower team can drop down to re-join that lower team.
 Contravention of this rule will lead to a penalty being applied according to rule 9(c).